 - The brain is made of over 60% fat (saturated fat and cholesterol) - therefore it doesn't require a scientist to realize that a low fat diet may cause brain malfunction.
 Anti-depressants will reduce the psychiatric symptoms, but the underlying brain structure will continue to weaken if diet is not improved.

-- The human body is ingenious at using 'substitutes' so if you are on a low fat diet, it will make do with what it has available, which is why depression is usually a long-term condition involving very gradual, almost imperceptible, degradations to the brain and other organs, and can be part of what is more and more commonly being called 'chronic inflammation'.
+- The human body is ingenious at using 'substitutes' so if you are on a low fat diet, it will make do with what it has available, which is why depression is usually a long-term condition involving very gradual, almost imperceptible, degradations to the brain and other organs.

 - Social interaction is (believe it or not) promoted by the release of endorphins (a hormone) into the body.
 Not able to make endorphins?
 You won't enjoy other peoples' company much.
 Ditto for dating and relationships.

 - A diet high in refined sugar, which is bad enough for anyone, is for depressed people like throwing parrafin onto a fire.
 The highs and lows of the insulin spike (buzzing and then crashing) will throw what is already an unstable system into chaos.
-Adrenaline dissolves other bodily tissues and adrenal fatigue is a serious condition.
+Adrenaline is released when blood sugar becomes too low.
+It dissolves other body tissues and over time causes adrenal fatigue - a serious condition.
 The slow drip-feed of adrenalin into the body of a depressed individual is the most physically damaging aspect of the illness, and it cannot be seen.
+With regular consumption of refined sugar, the body and brain are subjected to a perpetual state of low-level panic.
 Cutting out the sugar alone can be enough to make your life manageable and liveable.
-For more information on this area, google hypoglycemia and depression.
+For more information on this area, google hypoglycaemia and depression.
 If this is you - cut sugar out of your diet for 48 hours and see how you feel.

-- Healing your gut lining will hugely help because there is much evidence that undigested proteins in the bloodstream (especially gluten) are the drivers of inflammation, which is itself one of the main causes of adrenal stress in the body.
+- Healing your gut lining will hugely help because there is much evidence that when undigested proteins pass into the bloodstream via a leaky gut (especially gluten) this causes inflammation in the body which can interfere with hormone function (see above).
 Switching your carbohydrate sources form grains to roots and fruits is one of the most effective ways to heal your gut.
-A low-carbohydrate diet may not be suitable for depression, and you can still achieve weight loss with moderate amounts of starches in your diet.
+A very low-carbohydrate diet may not be suitable for depression, and you can still achieve weight loss with moderate amounts of starches in your diet.

 I have never experienced depression on a low fat diet, even when I was severely hypoglycemic.
 VLC attempts what led me to depressions.
 Whenever I try to cut out fruit or VLC, it ends up in black spells.
 I take 5HTP for serotonin, and I also eat fruit even if it is bad for me.